-'Why do you want to work for this firm?' is an almost guaranteed application question, and law firms deserve a decent response to it.
+'Why do you want to work for this firm?' is an almost guaranteed interview question, and law firms deserve a decent response to it.
 Here's how to tackle it.

 Recruitment is in many ways like dating – the business often uses woolly, unhelpful terms like 'clicking' and 'chemistry', and in the same way that you don't get very far on your first date if you're not attentive, a law firm also likes to feel wanted and special when they're interviewing you.
 'You were the only ones who offered me an interview' may be your most honest response to the 'Why this law firm?' question, but is definitely the wrong answer.
 Recruiters need to see that you've researched them – this may be where the parallels with dating should end: don't tell your date how much you've researched them.